Imaginum

-Imaginum is a Mexican animated sci-fi-comedy film, produced by Ánima Estudios and released in theaters on August 19, 2005.
+Imaginum is a Mexican animated sci-fi comedy film, produced by Ánima Estudios and released in theaters on August 19, 2005.

 It features the voices of Eugenio Derbez and Ilse.
 The film took a total of 18 months to develop, in contrast to other animated films, which take up to 40 months to develop.

-The film was later released direct-to-video in the United States on 9 December 2008 in both the English and Spanish languages.
+The film was later released direct-to-video in the United States on 9 December 2008 in both English and Spanish versions.

 The film grossed a total of $7.8 million pesos.

 Plot

 Yxxxxx is an intergalactic parasite with grandiose delusions, and is highly dangerous to other beings.
 However, he is currently confined in a mental space.
 He decides to force three other inmates, who are not exactly an example of prudence, to escape the mental asylum with him.
 He wants to involve them in his evil plans.